chrisfrank/rack-reducer/README.md

   end
 ```

-Rack::Reducer lets you chain filters elegantly, whether you're chaining two
-filters or twenty.
-You can use it by extending it in your models, or by
-calling it as a function.
+Rack::Reducer helps you clean this mess up, in your choice of two styles.

 ### Cleaned up by extending Rack::Reducer
 Call `Model.reduce(params)` in your controllers...